New Zealand Trails Guest FAQ Page

 Frequently Asked Questions

 When you are booking pre-trip accommodation it is a good idea to book at our pick up hotel or somewhere close by so you don't have too much of a walk with your luggage on the first morning of your trip.
-Your pick-up hotel is listed in the trip specific information pack for your trip, just click the link below!
-Booking.com and Air Bnb both work in New Zealand.
-If you are booking a hotel we recommend contacting them directly to get the best rates.
+We can take care of booking your pre and post trip accommodation, just get in touch with us at email@example.com.

 How do I get from the airport to my hotel?